Mike-Torres/www.TheOrlandoGolfTour.com/README.md

 Project was initialy implemented with HTML/CSS/JQuery/Bootstrap 4 - Static Website

-## Project Updates to occur in June
+## Project Updates to occur in August

  C# functionality with SQL or JavaScript with Express.JS/Node.JS/Heroku Deployment